Bubble et Nelson De La Nuez : entre Pop Art et Pop Horlogerie

 King of Pop Art: Nelson De La Nuez Celebrates at Bagatelle L.A.

-Michael Jackson's favorite artist pops Moët for his birthday
+Favorite artist of Celebrities pops Moët for his birthday

 Pop Artist Nelson De La Nuez (Photo: Leo Kalidi Pix)

 Bottles of bubbly, Pop Rocks and Pop Art reigned supreme at Nelson De La Nuez’s birthday, with guests including Taylor Dayne, Wendy Burch, Kiki & Peggy VanDeWeghe, Haley Herst and Rebecca Mayer.